research-software-ecosystem/micoreca/paper/paper.md

 ## Manual Curation of Extracted Tools and Workflows for Microbiome Relevance

-ollowing the automated scraping and keyword-based filtering of resources from **bio.tools**, **WorkflowHub**, **Bioconda**, and **TeSS**, a rigorous **manual curation process** was conducted to ensure the inclusion of only the most relevant and high-quality resources for the microbiome research community.
+Following the automated scraping and keyword-based filtering of resources from **bio.tools**, **WorkflowHub**, **Bioconda**, and **TeSS**, a rigorous **manual curation process** was conducted to ensure the inclusion of only the most relevant and high-quality resources for the microbiome research community.
 The primary objective of this curation was to refine the dataset by excluding resources that, despite passing the initial keyword filters, were not directly applicable to microbiome analysis.
 For instance, resources focused on **single-genome analysis**, **whole-genome sequencing**, **single-end ChIP-Seq data**, or other non-microbiome-specific applications were systematically removed.

 To maintain a **focused and scientifically robust catalog**, resources were retained only if they aligned with one or more of the **key steps in microbiome data analysis**, including: (i) Quality Control (QC) and Filtering, (ii) Denoising or Clustering, (iii) Taxonomic Assignment and Phylogenetic Tree Construction, (iv) Functional Annotation, (v) Data Normalization, (vi) Diversity Analysis, (vii) Comparative Statistics, (viii) Association and Predictive Modeling.
 The **detailed curation protocol** is fully documented in the project's **[GitHub repository](https://github.com/research-software-ecosystem/micoreca/blob/main/doc/documentation_process.md)**, ensuring transparency and reproducibility for future contributions.